mrassi/REtrackerDEMO/README.md

 A Livelink Version for Unreal is in the making, it is still in beta, we will release it soon enough.

+# Full version features:
+1- full studio tracking (3 Sensors, 3 cameras)
+2- Lens calibration software that generates the FOV and lens distortion parameters 3- Genlock (our bespoke system locks the tracking to the output signal for a silky smooth blend of the graphics and the camera feed)
+4- World pose software to detect camera height and position in real world 5- Aximmetry tools for AR, VR and XR
+6- Livelink version for native unreal support
+7- One on one tutorial on zoom and teamviewer
+8- Lifetime license.

-The pre-launch price is 2000$/studio.
+The price is 2000$/studio.
 Meaning you can use the same license for up to 3 cameras (you need one sensor per camera, sensor costs 199$)
 We also provide one on one remote support and training.
-This offer is only available for select customers as we are limiting it to few licenses per region.
+We only sell 10 licenses per month in order to provide complete support to our clients.
-Some exceptions are made for Indie companies and the ones whose input help our progress, we sell them single licenses with options to upgrade at a reduced cost.
+NB: Some exceptions are made for Indie companies and the ones whose input help our progress, we sell them single licenses with options to upgrade at a reduced cost.